 By 1990, Seiko ended both the 7A28 and 7T27 (the earlier luminescent version) calibers in favor of the 7T32 alarm chronograph – Seiko went on to produce military-looking 7T32s subsequent, but none were military-issued timepieces.
 However, in 1993, Seiko did supply the Royal Navy for sub crews from 1993 through 2000, in quite small numbers.

-This Seiko 7A28 quartz watch comes with two nylon NATO straps (like on many military-issue watches, springbars are afixed and non-removable), springbar tool (you know, for use on your other watches, because we are nice like that), and Pelican travel case.
+This Seiko 7A28 quartz watch comes with two nylon NATO straps (like on many military-issue watches, springbars are afixed and non-removable), springbar tool, and hard plastic travel case.

 1989 Seiko 7A28-7120 UK Royal Air Force-Issued Gen 1 Chronograph

 DIAL: Brilliant black dial, with unique encircled “P” nomenclature, signifying the presence of Promethium-147 lume.
 Dial is signed, with Arabic numeral hour markers.

 CASE: Brushed stainless-steel case measures 38mm (40mm w/crown) x 43mm.
 UK RAF military markings on the caseback indicate this was a military-issued variant.